 When the debugger encounters the # command, it ignores all inputs until the end of the line.

-!!

-! integer
+The # command must be the first identifier on the command line.
+(White space can precede this command.)

-!- integer
+! integer !- integer

 ! text

 To repeat the last command line, enter two exclamation points or press the Return key.
 You can also enter !-1.